-The base dissociation constant is well defined as: Kb = [BH?][OH?]/[B]
+The base dissociation constant is well defined as: $Kb = [BH^+][OH^-]/[B]$

 A crucial relationship exists between the strength of an acid & its conjugate base: the stronger the acid, the weaker its conjugate base, & vice versa.
-This inverse relationship is mathematically expressed through the product of Ka & Kb for a conjugate acid-base pair, which equals the ion product of liquid water (Kw = 10?1? at 25°C): Ka × Kb = Kw This relationship allows us to calculate the strength of a conjugate base from the strength of its acid, & vice versa.
-The relative strengths of common acids can be arranged in a decreasing order as follows: Perchloric acid (HClO?) > Hydroiodic acid (HI) > Hydrobromic acid (HBr) > Hydrochloric acid (HCl) > Sulfuric acid (H?SO?) > Nitric acid (HNO?) > Phosphoric acid (H?PO?) > Acetic acid (CH?COOH) > Carbonic acid (H?CO?) > Hydrocyanic acid (HCN) > Liquid water (H?O).
+This inverse relationship is mathematically expressed through the

+This relationship allows us to calculate the strength of a conjugate base from the strength of its acid, & vice versa.
+The relative strengths of common acids can be arranged in a decreasing order as follows: Perchloric acid (HClO4) > Hydroiodic acid (HI) > Hydrobromic acid (HBr) > Hydrochloric acid (HCl) > Sulfuric acid (H2SO4) > Nitric acid (HNO3) > Phosphoric acid (H3PO4) > Acetic acid (CH3COOH) > Carbonic acid (H2CO3) > Hydrocyanic acid (HCN) > Liquid water (H2O).

-Correspondingly, the strengths of their conjugate bases increase in the reverse order, with OH? being stronger than CN?, which is stronger than HCO??, & so on.
-The pH scale, which ranges from 0 to 14 in aqueous solutions at 25°C, is commonly used to express the acidity or basicity of a solution.
-A pH less than 7 indicates an acidic solution, a pH of 7 represents a neutral solution, & a pH represents a neutral solution.
-The pH is well defined as the negative logarithm of the hydrogen ion concentration: pH = - log[H?].
+Correspondingly, the strengths of their conjugate bases increase in the reverse order, with OH^- being stronger than CN^- , which is stronger than HCO_3^- , & so on.
+The pH scale, which ranges from 0 to 14 in aqueous solutions at $25^{\circ}C$, is commonly used to express the acidity or basicity of a solution.
+A pH less than 7 indicates an acidic solution, a pH of 7 represents a neutral solution, & a pH greater than 7 indicates a basic solution.
+The pH is well defined as the negative logarithm of the hydrogen ion concentration: $pH = -log[H^+]$.
 This logarithmic scale means that each unit change in pH represents a tenfold change in the hydrogen ion concentration.
-For instance, as olution with a pH of 4 is ten times more acidic than one with a pH of 5.
+For instance, a solution with a pH of 4 is ten times more acidic than one with a pH of 5.